Set Partitions and Other Bell Number Enumerated Objects: Notation and Preliminaries

-The canonical form of a set partition of $[n]$ is indeed a subexceedant function : we noted before that in the standard representation of a set partition, an integer $i$ is always in one of the $i$ first blocks so one has $f_i\leq i$ for all $i$ in $[n]$.\\ We have noted before, not all subexceedant functions are $RGF$ and therefore canonical forms of set partitions.
+\begin{remark} The block $B_i$ contains its own index $i$ if and only if $i\in\FX(f)$. \end{remark} Note that the canonical form of a set partition is a subexcedant function, but not all subexcedant functions are canonical forms of set partitions.

-We want to study the subset of $F_n$ corresponding to $\mathfrak{P}(n)$, as well as the permutations whose inom codes is one of these subexceedant functions.

-This set of permutations is counted by the Bell numbers, therefore we will call these objects ``Bell permutations of the second kind'' (M. Poneti and V. Vajnovszki in \cite{Po-Va} already introduced another family of permutations counted by the Bell numbers that they called ``Bell permutations'').

-We will first reformulate the condition expressed in equation (\ref{seq1}) of Lemma \ref{lemma1} in such a manner that is more useful for our purposes.